barakeel/arithmetic_datasets/README.md

 * valid for the validation set
 * test for the test set

-This files contain arithmetical expressions followed on the next line by their value.
+These files contain arithmetical expressions followed on the next line by their value.

-Copy the directory `data_arith` to `HOL/examples/AI_TNN/data_arith` to be able to replicate the arithmetical evaluation experiment.

 ## Remark:
 The directory `arith_data_lopl` contains additionnally in the